 Best for: Beaches, scenery, boat trips, turtle spotting

 If you’re heading on a beach holiday, there are lots of places to choose from.
 The resort of Lassi is popular with package holiday tourists and families for its long beaches and clear seas.
 The resort has all the facilities you’ll need, including excellent Greek food and sunbeds to hire.
+You’ll also find warm shallow waters making Kefalonia the perfect Greek island for kids.

 In the South of Kefalonia is Skala beach, a picturesque sandy beach popular with families and surrounded by the resort town of Skala.
 Take your pick of the watersports available on the beach to keep all the family happy, from jet-skis to banana boating.
 There are lots of sun loungers to hire too!

-Things to do in Kefalonia with kids
+Things to do on the Amazing Island of Kefalonia with kids

 Kefalonia is also a good island for some turtle spotting.
 There are a few beaches in Kefalonia where you can spot loggerhead turtles and their nesting sites.